scienceuntangled/editry/README.md

 ```

 If you don’t have `ffmpeg` on your system, you will also need this.
 On
-Windows you can use:
+Windows or Linux you can use:

 ``` r
 er_install_ffmpeg()
 ```

-On other platforms (Linux, Mac) you will need to install `ffmpeg`
+On other platforms (e.g. Mac) you will need to install `ffmpeg`
-yourself, e.g. using your package manager.
+yourself.

 ## Example usage